avibrown/playtronica-tools/README.md

 # Background

 I recieved the [Playtron](https://shop.playtronica.com/playtron) as a gift and quickly fell in love with the device.
-I noticed that the out-of-the-box MIDI synth solutions offered by the manufacturers were missing an option to quantize the device's MIDI signals, resulting in laggy, awkward beats when trying to play on tempo.
+I noticed that the out-of-the-box MIDI synth solutions offered by the manufacturers were missing an option to quantize the device's MIDI signals, often resulting in laggy, awkward beats when trying to play on tempo.

 I decided to have a crack at building a simple tool for loading samples and playing within quantized guardrails.